SAKryukov/dotnet-solution-structure/articles/article0.md

 }
 ```

 Let's see what's going on here.
 The instance of `StringFormat` can be in two states: when substitution is not done, `actualParameters` and `numberedStringFormat` are `null` objects.
 After the substitution of actual parameters, these two objects are defined.
-In first state the instance's `ToString()` value can be used as an instruction on what parameters are required and in what order they should come.
+In the first state, the instance's `ToString()` value can be used as an instruction on what parameters are required and in what order they should come.
 In the second state, the instance's `ToString()` value is the interpolated string.

 Normally, the string property `Format` comes from XAML.
 It is parsed in a pretty interesting way using the method `ParseXamlFormat`.
-It creates the array `formalParameters` uses as a notation for a developer.
+It creates the array `formalParameters` used as a notation for a developer.
 Importantly, it also creates a format string `numberedStringFormat` for `string.Format` using old good "{0}{1}...{2}" numeric notation.

 Why `StringDictionary` is used here?
-It is very important, because the same parameter name can come in the XAML-provided format string not once.
+It is very important because the same parameter name can come in the XAML-provided format string not once.
 For example, if this string is simply "... {name},... {date},... {value}...", our string `numberedStringFormat` should become "... {0},... {1},... {2}...".

 But what if it is "... {name},... {date},..., {name}, ... {value},... {name}..."?
 This is a more general case.
 Our `numberedStringFormat` should become "... {0},... {1},..., {0}, ... {2},... {0}...".
 Our `StringDictionary` tracks the indices of the elements of the array `actualParameters` to be substituted.